jaspector

 Noblesville's residential permit guide says permits are required for structures greater than 200 square feet, decks greater than 200 square feet or taller than 30 inches, fences, room additions, changes to roof area, patio enclosures, pools, and work involving mechanical, electrical, plumbing, HVAC, or structural alteration.

+Not all construction work requires a permit in Noblesville, IN.
 The following work is generally exempt: Flooring work; Painting; Replacing shingles; Replacing siding.
+When in doubt, confirm with the local building department before starting work.